 You could get a call the first day your house is open or you could wait months.
 This depends on your age range and amount of available beds.
 The larger your age range and your ability to take 2 or more children at one time, the greater your chances of getting a placement quickly.

 Have a list of questions already written out for when the call comes.
 In the moment, you will probably freeze up and forget.
-If you would like my list of questions, send me a message, and I will send you the 15 questions I typically ask when I receive a phone call.

 Talk to your children about the process.
 If they are on the younger end, like mine, never underestimate the amount of understanding they have, so already have in mind what you are going to say.
 We told ours that a new friend would come to live with us for a while, so we could help them.
 We told them we would share our toys and our home with them.